How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 - Optimize your environment.
 Test your webcam, microphone, and coding setup.
 Make sure your IDE or editor is configured how you like it.

-To see what a full AI-powered mock interview looks like end to end, watch a real-time walkthrough — it breaks down the key moments where performance matters most.
+To see what a full AI-powered mock interview looks like end to end, watch a real-time walkthrough.
+It breaks down the moments where performance matters most.

 Coding Interview Tips That Actually Work